top of page

 Creating Nova SEND Services

-Nova SEND Services was created to fill that gap.
-I provide trauma informed tutoring for learners who need emotionally safe support, along with clear and practical SEND consultancy for families navigating complex processes such as EHCPs, EOTAS packages, and Section 19 provision.
-My approach is grounded in connection, flexibility, and a belief that education must adapt to the learner, not the other way around.
+Alongside this, I provide trauma-informed tutoring for individuals who need emotionally safe, relationship-based support, as well as clear and practical guidance for families navigating complex processes such as EHCPs, EOTAS packages and Section 19 provision.
+My approach is grounded in connection, flexibility and a belief that support must adapt to the individual, not the other way around.